-7. The CEC shall elect a DEC member not earlier than 20 and not later than 10 days before the term of office of the DEC member expires.
-The DEC head officers shall be elected within the same time frame.
+7. The CEC shall elect a DEC member not earlier than20 and not later than10 days before the term of office of the DEC member expires.
+The DEC head officers shall be elected within the same timeframe.

 8. If the term of office of a DEC member elected by the CEC terminates early, the CEC shall elect the substitute within 15 days (and within seven days after announcing Election Day).
-The DEC head officers shall be elected within the same time frame if their term of office terminates early.
+The DEC head officers shall be elected within the same timeframe if their term of office terminates early.

-9. The term of office of one DEC member appointed by the CEC under Article 19(5) of this Law, and the term of office of commission members appointed by parties under Article 13 of this Law shall cease immediately after the final results of elections are announced.
+9. The term of office of 3 DEC members elected by the CEC under Article 19(5) of this Law, and the term of office of the DEC members appointed by the parties provided for by Article 13 of this Law shall be terminated immediately after the final results of the elections are announced.